Introduction

 Changes in the spatial structure

-Projections show that climate and forest changes have major consequences on the spatial structure of suitable patches (Figure 7).
-The number of patches within the breeding range in the climate-only scenario supports the initial observation of range expansion followed by a rapid contraction with a peak in number of patches in 2040, while the climate-induced forest change scenario shows a decline in number of patches (Figure 7, left panel).
-Median patch area for both scenarios varied between 0.125 and 0.312 \(km^2\) (minimum and maximum patch area = 0.0625 and 7805 \(km^2\) respectively) and indicates a skewed distribution with a dominance of small patches and few very large ones (Figure 7, centre panel).
-On the other hand, the median inter-patch distance varied between 218 and 280 km (minimum and maximum inter-patch distance = 0.25 and 809 km respectively) and shows a more balanced distribution with the landscape composed of distanced groups of regionally close patches (Figure 7, right panel).
-Although the distribution of patch areas in the climate-only scenario appears to remain constant through time, important decreases in the interpatch distances indicate the loss of small, isolated patches, the addition of geographically close patches, and the fragmentation of large patches (Figure 7, centre and right panels).
-Despite the apparent stability of the breeding range under the climate-induced forest change scenario, important changes in its spatial structure were observed.
-We observed a rapid decline in the number of patches and, in contrast to changes under the climate-only scenario, the median patch area constantly increased between 2020 and 2100, and the inter-patch distance marginally increased (Figure 7, centre and right panels).
-Results indicate that close patches became connected to form fewer, but larger patches in addition to the loss of small, isolated patches.
+Projections show that climate and forest changes have major consequences on the spatial structure of suitable patches (Figure 6, Suppl.
+Mat.
+S1).
+The number of patches within the breeding range in the climate-only scenario supports the initial observation of range expansion followed by a rapid contraction with a peak in number of patches in 2040, while the forest change scenario shows a decline in number of patches.
+Overall, median patch area for both scenarios varied between 0.125 and 0.312 \(km^2\) (minimum and maximum patch area = 0.0625 and 7805 \(km^2\) respectively) and indicates a skewed distribution with a dominance of small patches and few very large ones.
+On the other hand, the median inter-patch distance varied between 218 and 280 km (minimum and maximum inter-patch distance = 0.25 and 809 km respectively) and shows a more balanced distribution with the landscape composed of distanced groups of regionally close patches.
+Although the distribution of patch areas in the climate-only scenario appears to remain constant through time, important decreases in the interpatch distances indicate the loss of small, isolated patches, the addition of geographically close patches, and the fragmentation of large patches.
+Despite the apparent stability of the breeding range under the climate-induced forest change scenario, important changes in its spatial structure were observed (Figure 6).
+We observed a rapid decline in the number of patches and, in contrast to changes under the climate-only scenario, the median patch area constantly increased between 2020 and 2100, and the inter-patch distance marginally increased.
+Results indicate that close patches became connected to form fewer, but larger patches in addition to the loss of small, isolated patches (Suppl.
+Mat.
+S1).

 Persistence

-We observed an initial increase of 64% (11,743 to 19,344 \(km^2\)) in habitat amount under the climate-only scenario (total change of +9% between 2020 and 2100; Figure 8, full blue line) while habitat amount remained almost stable with only a slight initial decrease of 11% (11,742 to 10,416 \(km^2\)) under the climate-induced forest change scenario (total change of -15% between 2020 and 2100; Figure 8, full orange line).
-Changes in Bicknell’s Thrush metapopulation capacity approximated those in habitat amount under long average dispersal distance (approximating mean field assumption, Figure 8).
-However, we observed important divergences in the Bicknell’s Thrush metapopulation capacity from habitat amount when dispersal was restricted (Figure 8).
-That is, metapopulation persistence accounting for patch size alone (long-distance dispersal) was closely approximated by habitat amount but differed when accounting for both patch size and connectivity (limited dispersal) when changes in the spatial structure of the breeding range were not explained by habitat amount alone.
+We observed an initial increase of 64% (11,743 to 19,344 \(km^2\)) in habitat amount under the climate-only scenario (total change of +9% between 2020 and 2100; Figure 6 A, full blue line) while habitat amount remained almost stable with only a slight initial decrease of 11% (11,742 to 10,416 \(km^2\)) under the climate-induced forest change scenario (total change of -15% between 2020 and 2100; Figure 6 B, full orange line).
+Changes in Bicknell’s Thrush metapopulation capacity approximated those in habitat amount under long average dispersal distance (approximating mean field assumption, Figure 6).
+However, metapopulation persistence accounting for patch size alone (long-distance dispersal) was closely approximated by habitat amount but differed when accounting for both patch size and connectivity (limited dispersal) when changes in the spatial structure of the breeding range were not explained by habitat amount alone.

 Perspectives